To attract bees, butterflies and birds to your garden in early summer, follow the below tips:

 - Avoid using peat, peat comes from rare and threatened wild habitats.
 There are now good quality peat free composts widely available.

-Edinburgh Biodiversity week is held during the third week in May each year, with events including
+Edinburgh biodiversity week is the third week in May each year, with events including

 - guided walks